Demetrios of America: Academy and Holy Synod

 Demetrios was elected as a member of the Academy of Athens in November 2002 and was inducted on 14 November 2003.
 He was elected to the Holy Synod of the Ecumenical Patriarchate on 19 February 2004.

 Archbishop Demetrios delivered invocations at the Democratic National Convention on 27 August 2008 and the Republican National Convention on 4 September 2008.
 He also delivered the benediction at the Presidential Inaugural Luncheon on 21 January 2013.

 Resignation as Archbishop of America

 Demetrios, whose leadership has been criticized by some as leading the Greek Orthodox Archdiocese of America into "financial, administrative, and spiritual bankruptcy," had been pressured three times beforehand by Patriarch Bartholomew, the Ecumenical Patriarch, to "voluntarily resign."
 After refusing each time, Bartholomew denied Demetrios another extension.

 On 4 May 2019, Demetrios submitted his letter of resignation as Archbishop of America, effective on 9 May.
-His letter of resignation was made public on the scheduled date; hours later Bishop Andonios (Paropoulos) of Phasiane made Demetrios' letter of resignation as Chancellor of the Archdiocese of America public.
-On 11 May, Metropolitan Elpidophoros of Bursa was unanimously elected to succeed Demetrios, and Demetrios' resignation as Archbishop of America was made official.
+His letter of resignation was made public on the scheduled date; hours after Bishop Andonios (Paropoulos) of Phasiane made his letter of resignation as Chancellor of the Archdiocese of America public.
+On 11 May, Metropolitan Elpidophoros (Lambriniadis) of Bursa was unanimously elected to succeed Demetrios, and Demetrios' resignation as Archbishop of America was made official.